Top Places to Sip & Sample Wine In & Near Saratoga Springs, NY

 Sip Your Way Through the Best Wineries, Restaurants & Wine Bars

 If you consider yourself a wine connoisseur, or simply like to indulge in a nice glass of red or white with dinner, Saratoga is the place for you!
-Below, we've broken out wineries/vineyards, restaurants with great wine, and wine bars located throughout Saratoga County.
+Below, we've broken out wineries, vineyards, restaurants with great wine, and wine bars located throughout Saratoga County.

-Wineries & Vineyards
+Top Wineries & Vineyards in the Saratoga Springs Area

-Saratoga County is home to several reputable wineries and vineyards.
-Check out individual businesses for details on tastings and visiting in person (each one is located in a picturesque spot!), and to see where you can buy their products locally.
 Most have a section on their website on where to find their wines, at places like the Saratoga Farmers Market, Purdy’s Discount Wine & Liquor, and other area stores and restaurants, or you might be able to purchase online.

 Fossil Stone Farms: It All Comes Down to the Grapes